|

 and is driven by the other rotors.

-The first Zählwerk Enigma was the model A28.
+The first Zählwerk Enigma was Model A28.

 A few years later, a design variant of the A28 was developed.